Principal Investigator

 Names and contact info of 2 academic references

-I encourage you to apply for a postdoctoral fellowship and am happy to work with you on this.
+I encourage you to apply for a postdoctoral fellowship, and I am happy to work with you on this.

 It is recommended that prospective PhD students apply to graduate fellowships since this will give you more flexibility throughout your Ph.D.
 For domestic students, the most common fellowships are the NSF GRFP and the NDSEG.
 For a broader list of fellowships, please see UIUC's page on graduate fellowships.